 Great Barrier Reef Drive

-Why we love it: Ellis Beach, Palm Cove and Rex Lookout are highlights, as well as numerous unnamed bays, coves and headlands to pull over at and soak up long stretches of unbroken beach sand.
+Why we love it: Palm Cove, Rex Lookout, Port Douglas & the Daintree are all highlights, as well as numerous unnamed bays, coves and headlands to pull over at and soak up long stretches of unbroken beach sand.
+You could get from one end to the other in just a couple of hours but we recommend a day or three to see the sights!
 It’s likely the only footsteps you’ll spot are those left behind by sea birds and nesting turtles.
 Triathletes adore this road during the annual Cairns Ironman (annually in June) when it is partially closed to traffic.

 Where: Cairns to Mossman via Port Douglas